 b.
 A representative of each liability insurance carrier, uninsured motorist insurance carrier, and underinsured motorist insurance carrier, which may be obligated to pay all or part of any claim presented in the action.
-Each carrier shall be represented at the mediated settlement conference by an officer, employee, or agent,
+Each carrier shall be represented at the mediated settlement conference by an officer, employee, or agent, other than the carrier's outside counsel, who has the authority to make a decision on behalf of the carrier, or who has been authorized to negotiate on behalf of the carrier, and can promptly communicate during the conference with persons who have decision-making authority.

-- other than the carrier's outside counsel, who has the authority to make a decision on behalf of the carrier, or who has been authorized to negotiate on behalf of the carrier, and can promptly communicate during the conference with persons who have decision-making authority. - c.
-At least one counsel of record for each party or other participant whose counsel has appeared in the action. - (2) Physical Attendance Required.
-Any party or person required to attend a mediated settlement conference shall physically attend until an agreement is reduced to writing and signed, as provided in subsection (c) of this rule, or an impasse has been declared.
-Any party or person may have the attendance requirement excused or modified, including the allowance of the party or person's participation without physical attendance by: - a. agreement of all parties, persons required to attend, and the mediator; or - b. order of the senior resident superior court judge, upon motion of a party and notice to the mediator and to all parties and persons required to attend. - (3) Scheduling.
+- c.
+At least one counsel of record for each party or other participant whose counsel has appeared in the action. - (2) Attendance Required Through the Use of Remote Technology.
+Any party or person required to attend a mediated settlement conference shall attend the conference using remote technology; for example, by telephone, videoconference, or other electronic means.
+The conference shall conclude when an agreement is reduced to writing and signed, as provided in subsection (c) of this rule, or when an impasse is declared.
+Notwithstanding this remote attendance requirement, the conference may be conducted in person if: - a. the mediator and all parties and persons required to attend the conference agree to conduct the conference in person and to comply with all federal, state, and local safety guidelines that have been issued; or - b. the senior resident superior court judge, upon motion of a party and notice to the mediator and to all parties and persons required to attend the conference, so orders. - (3)Scheduling.
 Participants required to attend the mediated settlement conference shall promptly notify the mediator after designation or appointment of any significant problems that they may have with the dates for conference sessions before the completion deadline, and shall inform the mediator of any problems that arise before an anticipated mediated settlement conference session is scheduled by the mediator.
-If a scheduling conflict in another court proceeding arises after a conference session has been scheduled by the mediator, then the participants shall promptly attempt to resolve the conflict under Rule 3.1 of the General Rules of Practice for the Superior and District Courts, or, if applicable, the Guidelines for Resolving Scheduling Conflicts adopted by the State-Federal Judicial Council of North Carolina on 20 June 1985. - (b) Notifying Lienholders.
+If a scheduling conflict in another court proceeding arises after a conference session has been scheduled by the mediator, then the participants shall promptly attempt to resolve the conflict under Rule 3.1 of the General Rules of Practice for the Superior and District Courts, or, if applicable, the Guidelines for Resolving Scheduling Conflicts adopted by the State-Federal Judicial Council of North Carolina on 20 June 1985. - (4) Excusing the Attendance Requirement.
+Any party or person may be excused from the requirement to attend a mediated settlement conference with the consent of all parties and persons required to attend the conference and the mediator.

+(b) Notifying Lienholders.
 Any party or attorney who has received notice of a lien, or other claim upon proceeds recovered in the action, shall notify the lienholder or claimant of the date, time, and location of the mediated settlement conference, and shall request that the lienholder or claimant attend the conference or make a representative available with whom to communicate during the conference.